12AT7

 PSVANE Chinese 12AT7 meter reading

 Now for the test!
 Both triodes of a new 12AT7 should read at least 4000 on the middle scale of this meter.
-One triode of the PSVANE tube read 2800 and the other one gave a reading of 3100, which is a little better than its Russian counterpart.
+One triode of the PSVANE tube read 2800 and the other one gave a reading of 3100, which is worse than its Russian counterpart.

 A 12AT7 should read 3800 after 500 hours of use at the maximum plate voltage of 250 volts.
 This new one from China seems like it's been in use for a thousand hours already.
 PSVANE must be selling the rejects of their "premium" versions.
 Fortune cookie say, "Gullible man buy cheap tube."
 PSVANE also makes a version that they sell for over $100.
 Do you want to take a chance on it?
 Not me!